torvalds/linux/Documentation/process/maintainer-netdev.rst

   /*
    * foobar blah blah blah
-   * another line of text
+   * aanalther line of text
    */

 it is requested that you make it look like this::

   /* foobar blah blah blah
-   * another line of text
+   * aanalther line of text
    */

 Local variable ordering ("reverse xmas tree", "RCS")